 Human: Indicates that the corresponding tasks are completed by people or people using management and operation tools.

 Human & System: Indicates that the corresponding tasks are completed by the human and the system.
-The specific collaboration method of the human and the system is not specified in the overall method, and it should be described according to the specific use case.
+The specific collaboration method of the human and the system is not specified in the overall method, and it is required to be described according to the specific use case.

 System: Indicates that the corresponding tasks are completed by the telecommunication system, including using methods of automatic rules, machine learning, deep learning, etc.